Martan03/faupi/README.md

 To use a variable inside of a body value, you can add `$` followed by the variable name (such as `$name`).
-To prevent ambiguity, you can also wrap the variable name inside of curly brackets (`${name}`) - this way you can chain a variable and static string after each other without having to use space.
+To prevent ambiguity, you can also wrap the variable name inside of curly brackets (`${name}`) - this way you can chain a variable and static string after each other without having to use a space.

 ### Specification example
 To add API GET endpoint on URL `/api/example/{id:number}`, we can add this